awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 The following diagram shows a general example of the processes that Systems Manager performs when sending a Run Command task to your fleet of servers to patch using Patch Manager\.
 A similar process is used when a maintenance window is configured to send a command to patch using Patch Manager\.

-In this example, we have three groups of Windows EC2 instances with the following tags applied:
+In this example, we have three groups of EC2 instances for Windows Server with the following tags applied:

 ****